 FAS Astronomers Blog, Volume 34, Number 1.

 After the successful flight of Artemis I back in 2022, NASA was set to send astronauts back to the Moon for the first time since 1972.
 However, it’s taken a little longer than expected.
 Now they are ready and on the verge of sending the first crewed Artemis mission into space.
-Four astronauts will ride Artemis II to the Moon and back with a launch scheduled for early April 2026.
+Four astronauts will ride Artemis II to the Moon and back with a launch in early April 2026 (see below for more information about the launch).
+We will also update this article with information about the mission as it unfolds (see below).

 NASA first reached the Moon with Apollo 8 in December 1968.
 Back then, three astronauts, Frank Borman, Jim Lovell, and Bill Anders, journeyed to the Moon and completed ten orbits before returning to Earth.
+Many of us remember the Earthrise photo from that mission.
 The last human spaceflight to the Moon was Apollo 17 in December 1972.
 On this mission, Gene Cernan and geologist Harrison Schmitt landed and completed three lengthy excursions across the Moon’s surface before leaving the Moon behind on December 14, 1972.

 In many ways, Artemis II is a repeat of Artemis I. The mission will circle the Moon without landing and then return to the Earth.
 Artemis I completed a 25-day mission back in November-December 2022.
 As with the first Artemis flight, this follow up will see NASA’s Block I SLS rocket propel an Orion capsule into space.
-After two initial orbits around the Earth, the plan is to follow a “free return trajectory.”
+After an initial check out in Earth orbit, the plan is to follow a “free return trajectory.”
 The spacecraft will take four days to reach the Moon.
 Once there, the Orion capsule will fly by the Moon and then let gravity loop it around for an additional four-day return journey back to Earth.
-The crew will be carried some 4,500 miles beyond the Moon before swinging back around toward home.
+The crew will be carried some four to six thousand miles beyond the Moon before swinging back around toward home.
 Unlike the longer Artemis I flight, this first crewed mission will last just ten days.

 According to NASA, the objectives of the Artemis II mission are to fully evaluate the various Artemis systems, and particularly the life support systems with a crew on board.
 They will also focus on other systems including navigation and communication.